M.S., Kansas State University, Manhattan, Kansas, (Family and Child Development and Marriage and Family Therapy) 1981.

 When you realize it's stress and anxiety, not something physical, it's a wake-up call.

 I have spent a lot of time analyzing that relationship as the years have worn on.
 In hindsight, it would have been extremely helpful to me to have the assistance of a couples therapist.
 There are factors in every relationship that make it vulnerable to crisis.
 A good therapist doesn't assign blame.
 They help a couple understand the destructive relationship patterns that develop over the years and aim to strengthen these vulnerabilities.
-I might have been able to heal that earlier marriage or if not, be much better prepared to enter into another relationship with the help of a good therapist.

 We spend time in both Washington, where my son and his family live, and in Colorado where my stepchildren and grandchildren live.
 We enjoy the activities our children and grandchildren are involved in and as they get older, we would like them to spend time traveling with us.